USAFA-ECE/ece281-book/_sources/lab/lab4.md

 - Share your thoughts on mudlarity and abstraction
 - Discuss how your schematic changed (and what stayed the same) between Basic and Advanced Controllers
 - Discuss how you used TDM to get the Seven Segment Display functioning
+- How did you handle binary to decimal conversion for two displays?
 - What is the problem with the MASTER RESET?